flix/programming-flix/README.md

-# programming-flix
+# Programming Flix

-A tutorial for programming in Flix
+An interactive tutorial for writing Flix programs.